 For all intent and purposes this procedure only applies to floors that are fastened to the sub floor.
-This includes products that are stapled and nailed into wood sub floors or ones that are glued direct with adhesives.
+This includes products that are nailed into wood sub floors or ones that are glued direct with adhesives.
 Floating floors cannot work as they perform without any mechanical fastening to sub floors.
 Essentially they can shift with the right amount of foot traffic.

 What’s The Procedure?
 Best Methods?

 Installers have varying methods but the general application needs several prerequisites to be done properly both aesthetically and functionally.
 Having a straight surface to work against will provide the cleanest appearance.
 In other words, the tile or stone flooring should be cut or installed straight.

 Considering solid hardwood flooring does expand and contract during seasonal changes or fluctuations in relative humidity, many installers will provide a gap between the stone or tile that matches the grout joint spacing.
 Let’s use the example of 3/8 inch which is a common grout joint spacing for ceramic tile.

 Upon fitting boards to that 3/8 inch spacing a sealer agent could be applied that will protect the edges from collecting dirt or moisture from foot traffic and maintenance.
 Once cured, the application of a silicone caulk matching the grout color is applied.
 The final outcome produces a gap that almost looks like part of the floor, while also providing some flexibility when your solid wood flooring wants to expand and contract.